rosszurowski/taro/README.md

 Taro passes errors onto your Express application.
 So if a request 404s, it will be handled by your application's code.

-Handling asset compilation errors is still forth-coming.
+Asset compilation errors get passed on as a 500 error.

 ## Performance